markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 >```javascript
 >wash("Irish Spring"); // => I wash with Irish Spring
 >```
->Will be returned in the console.
+>Will be displayed in the console.
-As shown, the argument is part of the function call, not the function expression.
-The argument passes information into the function whether that be a variable or a value with any data type or data structure.
+As shown, the argument is part of the function call and passes information into the function whether that be a variable or a value with any data type or data structure.

-Let's look into the `fight()` function and note that by adding the parameter `enemyName` this maps perfectly within the function to display our enemy robot's name.
+Let's look into the `fight()` function and note that by adding the parameter `enemyName` maps perfectly within the function to our original `enemyName` variable we used to store our enemy robot's name.

 ### Application Organization
 Now that our `fight()` function has been corrected, let's continue with our goal to make our robot fight each of our enemy robots.
 Before we proceed let's make sure our app is correctly organized.
 Our global variables should be at the top of our `game.js` file along with our `enemyNames` array.